muchimi/JoystickGremlinEx/README.md

 - **Gamepad support** JGEX supports up to four (4) virtual XBox 360 gamepads via VIGEM.
 See gamepad section.
 Gamepads can be mapped via the new **map to gamepad** action.
 - Improved device mapping output.
+- **Profile Import** JGEX can import mappings from another profile into the current profile optionally changing the destination, mode and mappings.
+This feature is experimental and still in development and is not feature complete at this time.
+A new menu option "import profile" in the file menu, or the context menu on a device tab brings up the option.
+Current features are:
+	- import to another device
+	- import to the same mode or a different mode (that exists)
+	- selectively select imports from a device. mode, input or container (four levels)
+	- import is currently additive (imported items are added to the current input in the current profile)
+	+ import to another input (button or axis)
+	+ supports importing mappings for joystick, keyboard, MIDI and OSC
+- QOL feature: most drop downs limited to 20 items before they start scrolling
+- bug fixes

 13.40.14ex (as of pre-release m7)